Hey there! My name is Angela and I am your average 26 year old living in the good ol’ USA. Actually, I bet I’m a lot like you.

 After my 3.5 year relationship ended in February 2016, I immediately booked my first ever trip to Europe.
 By myself.
 Yep, you read that right.
 I needed to do something rash, something crazy.
 Something I always wanted to do.
 My mom nearly jumped through the phone when I told her about my plans.
 I left for England just a few weeks later.
 In ten whirlwind days abroad, I toured SEVEN different countries (again, yes, you read that right) and made a load of new friends.
 I met people from all over the world: Australia, South Africa, Great Britain, Canada, and more.

 Once I got back from my first and very impromptu Eurotrip – I was hooked.
 Traveling was like a drug.
 I couldn’t stop thinking about my next trip.
 My bucket list grew a mile a minute.
 Being back in the states was like suffering withdrawal.
 I needed another taste of culture, of history, of beauty – a taste that is only found when roaming the world.

 What do I blog about?

 All things travel.
 Whatever I feel compelled to share.
-I write about topics that interest me and I’d love to write about what interests YOU, too!
+I write about topics that interest me and I’d love to write about what interests you, too!
 I blog about traveling both internationally and within the Americas.
-I blog about where I live, where I’ve been, and where I want to go.
-I blog about my dreams and my goals.
+I write about where I live, where I’ve been, and where I want to go.
+I blog about my life- my dreams and my goals.
+I write about food, nightlife, and attractions.
 I share stories about my trips with you – tips, reviews, pictures, and much more.
-So far, I’ve explored 14 different countries but have big plans to soon be exploring many, many others!
+So far, I’ve explored 15 different countries but have big plans to soon be exploring many, many others!